-The protocol that you use depends on which type of server that you are using.
+The protocol you use depends on which type of server you are using.
 The FTP and RCP transport mechanisms provide faster performance and more reliable delivery of data than TFTP.
-These improvements are possible because FTP and RCP are built on and use the Transmission Control Protocol/Internet Protocol (TCP/IP) stack, which is connection-oriented.
+These improvements are possible because FTP and RCP are built on and use the TCP/IP stack, which is connection-oriented.

-- Image Location on the Switch, page B-19 - tar File Format of Images on a Server or Cisco.com, page B-19 - Copying Image Files By Using TFTP, page B-20 - Copying Image Files By Using FTP, page B-23 - Copying Image Files By Using RCP, page B-27
+- Image Location on the Switch, page B-20 - tar File Format of Images on a Server or Cisco.com, page B-20 - Copying Image Files By Using TFTP, page B-21 - Copying Image Files By Using FTP, page B-24 - Copying Image Files By Using RCP, page B-28

-For a list of software images and the supported upgrade paths, refer to the release notes.
+For a list of software images and the supported upgrade paths, refer to the release notes that shipped with your switch.